AlexusYT/MegaEngineRing/HACKING.md

 CMake version][2] installed to make use of the latest Quality-of-Life additions.

-You have a few options to pass `GameEngine_DEVELOPER_MODE` to the configure command, but this project prefers to use presets.
+You have a few options to pass `MegaEngine_DEVELOPER_MODE` to the configure command, but this project prefers to use presets.

 As a developer, you should create a `CMakeUserPresets.json` file at the root of